sonic-pi-net/sonic-pi/INSTALL.md

 ## Raspberry Pi

 The Raspberry Pi will happily compile all the required aspects of Sonic Pi.
-However, be warned that it will take some time (around 15 mins or so for everything).
+However, be warned that it will take quite some time to complete.

 First grab the dependencies, compile the server extensions, then the GUI then start the app.